-Home FOOD The Best Turkey Gravy Recipe
+Home FOOD Easy Homemade Turkey Gravy Recipe

-The Best Turkey Gravy Recipe
+Easy Homemade Turkey Gravy Recipe

 by Gina Dal Molin

-I’ve tried many gravy recipes over the years, but none have compared to this one.
-After years of trial and error, here is my go-to gravy recipe.
-Despite its complex flavors, this recipe is easy to make and can even be made in advance.
 Truth be told, I think my mom prefers this gravy over me (kidding, but not really).
 I have to prove that I have the gravy in hand before I can enter the house for Thanksgiving, they are OBSESSED.
 I am forced to make two batches because god forbid, they run out of this liquid gold for their leftovers the next day.

-What is my gravy secret?
-Ina Garten.
-This recipe is from her Family Style cookbook.
 The magic lies in balancing flavors, from the savory pan drippings to the unique taste of cognac, and the depth of the slowly cooked onions.
-The next time you gather around the table for a holiday feast, let this homemade gravy steal the spotlight.

 Ina’s Homemade Thanksgiving Gravy